ADVICE AND GUIDANCE

 Every year group follows a careers education program which aims to raise aspirations and provide students with a better understanding of the pathways needed to take in order to achieve their goals.
 Throughout the year speakers and local employers from different organisations will come in to provide the students with inspiration, advice and inform them of professions and careers that they might never have considered.

-Students take part in a wide range of careers activities such as ACE Days, Enterprise Events, Industry Days, STEM activities and University Visits for firsthand experience of further and higher education.
+Students take part in a wide range of careers activities such as Progression Events, Career Fairs, Work Ready, Work Experience, STEM activities and University Visits for first-hand experience of Further, Higher Education and Apprenticeship Opportunities.